uhppoted/uhppoted-tunnel/README.md

                     - tcp/client:<host address> (e.g. tcp/client:192.168.1.100:12345)
                     - tls/server:<bind address> (e.g. tls/server:0.0.0.0:12345)
                     - tls/client:<host address> (e.g. tls/client:192.168.1.100:12345)

+                    Under Linux and MacOS the out connector can be bound to a specific interface by prefixing the address with ::<interface> e.g. udp/broadcast::lo0:127.0.0.01:12345

   --console     Runs the UDP tunnel as a console application, logging events to the console.
   --debug       Displays verbose debugging information, in particular the communications with the